 Olakira is one of a number of excellent seasonal camps which roam the Serengeti, aiming for the heart of the wildlife action by broadly tracing the movements of the Great Migration.
 It’s cosy, comfortable, and more often than not, in the heart of the action.

 What’s Olakira really like?
 Olakira has just nine luxury safari tents, large enough to stand up in, a bed big enough to bounce on, and an ensuite bathroom with a loo and traditional safari shower.
+A particular treat is that your bed can be rolled out into a mozzie net covered area for a magical night of stargazing.
 There’s a little verandah for afternoon lazing (or your early morning cuppa), and a short wander will take you to the mess tent.
 Here you’ll eat most of your meals, and believe us there’ll be a fair few- most people return from safari with a much tighter waistband than they started with!
 Cooking is satisfying and wholesome, and is perfect fuel for a day of adventure in the bush.
 However, what we love about staying at Olakira can’t really be described in the way of facilities, rather it’s the overall atmosphere- lying in bed and listening to a million wildebeest grunting, staring into the campfire at the end of a long day, or walking back to your tent after dinner and spotting a shooting star- magic!

 Giving back at Olakira: